increments/circleci-parallel/README.md

 require 'circleci/parallel'

 CircleCI::Parallel.configure do |config|
-  # This hook will be invoked on all the nodes.
+  # This hook will be invoked on every node.
   # The current working directory in this hook is set to the local data directory
   # where node specific data should be saved in.
-  config.before_join do
+  config.on_every_node.before_sync do
     data = do_something
     json = JSON.generate(data)
     File.write('data.json', json)